'The worst is yet to come': Russians rush to the borders amid draft fears - KESQ

 “I can’t go there to fight,” he said.

 Vatsadze crossed with his brother, who was eligible for the draft.
-He brought only a bag with a few clothes, his and his dog.
+He brought only a bag with a few clothes and his dog.
 He says it was the only thing he could do.

 Tired and emotional, he’s happy he’s made it to Georgia, but frustrated that Russia’s invasion of Ukraine has forced him to leave home.